 Pippin Hill Farm & Vineyard prides itself on cultivating the perfect menu and experiences to go along with their award-winning wines.
 This philosophy of impeccable hospitality and a warm welcome is felt from the moment you set foot on the grounds at Pippin Hill and at all of the amazing Easton Porter Group properties.

 The work of Head Gardener and Certified Horticulturist Diane Burns and her team provide a gorgeous series of gardens at Pippin Hill.
+Burns retired at the end of 2022, but current head gardener Celina Debrito continues her quest to maintain the beautiful horticultural standards Pippin Hill is famous for.
 Guests enjoy the sweeping views of the property from the hydrangeas lining the entrance walk to the wildflower meadow.
 With their popular tasting room and restaurant as well as their gorgeous wedding venue, Pippin Hill Farm & Vineyard’s property is perhaps one of the most photographed destinations in Virginia.
 The new Alitex Victorian greenhouse is tucked into a protected area.
 The stone walls help to naturally insulate the lovely growing space from temperature extremes.
 The English greenhouse helps the horticultural team grow seedlings for staggered plantings into the gardens and overwinter tender plants like Meyer’s Lemon trees.
 It also provides a wonderful education space for winery guests.
 The classic, old-world European charm of the Alitex greenhouse is a wonderful asset to the property in so many ways.

 Pippin Hill’s New Alitex Greenhouse